General Medical Council: Misconduct and fitness to practise

 A registered medical practitioner may be referred to the GMC if there are doubts about their fitness to practise.
 The GMC is concerned with ensuring that doctors are safe to practise.
 Its role is not, for example, to fine doctors or to compensate patients following problems (compensation might be addressed through a medical malpractice lawsuit).
 The outcomes of hearings are made available on the GMC website.

 Historically the handling of concerns had two streams: one regarding health, the other about conduct or ability, but these streams have been merged, into a single fitness-to-practice process.
 The GMC has powers to issue advice or warnings to doctors, accept undertakings from them, or refer them to a fitness-to-practise panel.
 The GMC's fitness-to-practise panels can accept undertakings from a doctor, issue warnings, impose conditions on a doctor's practice, suspend a doctor, or remove them from the medical register (when they are said to be 'struck off').

-It has been repeatedly established that the GMC's fitness of practice disproportionately affects non-white doctors.
-Black and ethnic minority doctors are complained about more, investigated more frequently, issued the most severe punishment more frequently, and are least represented in all aspects of governance in the GMC.